Anti-train protests spread in Italy after clashes

 “They will not be able to resolve this issue with batons and teargas.
 The government must listen to the people,” he said.

-The government said it would go ahead with plans to build the train line despite the protests and Monti said he would meet top ministers on Friday to assess security issues connected to the plan.
+The government said it would go ahead with plans to build the train line despite the protests and Prime Minister Mario Monti said he would meet with top ministers on Friday to assess security issues connected to the plan.

 “The government, the Piedmont region and the city of Turin confirm their commitment,” the Interior Ministry said in a statement, calling the high-speed train “essential.”